lhellborg/map/README.md

 ##Description of the website
 The website (index.html) is a map of Berlin with some precoded sites of interest.

+To filter in the list to the left you can type some text in the `Filter in the list` input which will do a text matching with the current list items.

 There is an alternative to filter other interesting places or to write some text in the `special place?` input.
 The result will be shown on the map and in a list on the left.

 The list is selectable and when clicked the selected site will be shown with a bouncing map marker and an infoWindow with links to wikipedia.
 The links will be opened in a new tab.